Description

 Efficacy

-A systematic review of 14 randomized controlled trials (RCTs), 7 uncontrolled trials, and 5 observational studies and a subsequently published RCT have evaluated black cohosh for menopausal symptoms, cancer risk, and hormonal effects in women with a history of breast cancer.
+A systematic review of 14 randomized controlled trials (RCTs), seven uncontrolled trials, and five observational studies as well as a subsequently published RCT have evaluated black cohosh for menopausal symptoms, cancer risk, and hormonal effects in women with a history of breast cancer.

 Safety